VrushankPatel/Maxine/README.md

 <br/><br/>
 <img src="docs/img/anim/maxine-discovery.gif" />
 <br/><br/>
-As we can see, maxine SRD is working as a true reverse proxy for each servers, and proxying all the requests to the respective servers by searching for their URLs in registry by using the serviceName as a key.
+As we can see, maxine SRD provides service addresses for direct client connections, enabling fast and efficient inter-service communication.
+When proxy mode is used, it acts as a reverse proxy, routing requests to the appropriate servers.

 ## What problems does Maxine solve?